paulfedorow/fim/README.md

     build/fim -a fpgrowth -i datasets/retail.dat -s 0.01

+## Dataset format

+fims dataset file format is as follows:

+    File = {Transaction}
+    Transaction = Item {" " Item} "\n"
+    Item = {"0" ...
+"9"}

+Each line in the file is a transaction.
+A line is expected to be a series of integers separated by a single space.
+Each integer is an item of the corresponding transaction.

 ## Performance

 To determine which algorithm is the most efficient, the runtime of each algorithm was measured with different datasets